William Yarbrough: León

 During the 2012–2013 season, he was loaned out to Club León from Pachuca, and did not play a league match during the 2012 Apertura tournament.
 Yarbrough played his only match in the first round of the Copa MX Apertura against Dorados de Sinaloa.
 Yarbrough was the starting goalkeeper for León until the end of the 2013 Clausura tournament, playing 8 matches.

 Yarbrough eventually joined León on a permanent basis, becoming their starting goalkeeper for most matches of both the Apertura and Clausura over the following seasons, and helped León to two Liga MX titles.
 In the 2015 Apertura and 2016 Clausura, Yarbrough led León to a third-place finish, while leading all Liga MX goalkeepers in both saves and clean sheets.

 In May 2018, León acquired Rodolfo Cota.
 Cota took over as the starting goalkeeper.
 Yarbrough started four matches late in 2018, and started two matches in September 2019.

 On March 6, 2020, Yarbrough was loaned to MLS side Colorado Rapids for one year.

 Colorado Rapids

 Yarbrough made his Rapids debut against Sporting Kansas City at the MLS is Back Tournament on July 17, 2020.
 Yarbrough earned his first Rapids victory and clean sheet in a 5–0 win over Real Salt Lake to reclaim the Rocky Mountain Cup.
 Yarbrough ended the season with a 6-4-4 (W-L-D) record and four clean sheets.
 Yarbrough also started Colorado's first-round playoff loss at Minnesota United FC.

 On February 2, 2021, Yarbrough moved permanently to the Colorado Rapids on a 3-year deal.
 In week two of the 2023 season, Yarbrough was named to the league's Team of the Matchday after registering eleven saves in a scoreless draw against Sporting Kansas City, becoming the first player in club history to do so.

+He would leave the club at the end of 2023.

+San Jose Earthquakes

+On 16 January 2024, Yarbrough would then sign for San Jose Earthquakes for the 2024 season.
+On 23 March, he made his debut for the club in a 3–2 win against Seattle.
+He would leave the club and become a free agent.

+Inter Miami

+On 21 May 2025, Yarbrough signed for Inter Miami as a free agent.
+He would play zero games for the club as their other goalkeeper Oscar Ustari did play, although he would get injured and replaced by Rocco Ríos Novo.
+Yarbrough then left the club when his contract expired.

+Toronto FC

+On 16 January 2026, Yarbrough signed for Toronto FC on a one-year contract.